26 September 2024

 Today’s sexists, you’ll notice, tend to be awfully familiar with the concept of patriarchy.
 Not so much the Law—not unless it serves their purposes.
 Hence a lot of ’em claim God never really abolished patriarchy; that it’s still his system of government.
 The way they depict it is with “umbrellas of protection” diagrams like the one on the right.
 I know; umbrellas aren’t in the bible.
 Doesn’t matter.

-According to the diagram, God’s in charge of course.
-Top umbrella, keeping away the rain, meant to represent the woes of life.
+According to their diagram, God’s in charge of course.
+Top umbrella.
+God keeps away the rain—meant to represent the woes of life.
 Underneath him is the patriarch husband, who’s in charge of everything in the family, although he doesn’t run it directly, ’cause that’s the wife’s purview; he usually just instructs her as to how to do her job.
 His job is to provide income for his family, and defend it:

 • Spiritually, by praying for his family, teaching them the scriptures, and banning all sorts of things which might spiritually corrupt them.